Murrey Math Lines 27.05.2022 (Brent, S&P 500) - RoboForex

 S&P 500

 As we can see in the H4 chart, the S&P Index is trading below the 200-day Moving Average to indicate a descending tendency.
-In this case, the price is expected to rebound from 2/8 and resume falling towards the support at 0/8.
-However, this scenario may no longer be valid if the asset breaks the resistance at 2/8 to the upside.
-After that, the instrument may reverse and grow to reach 3/8.
+In this case, the price is expected to test 2/8, break it, and then continue falling towards the support at 1/8.
+However, this scenario may no longer be valid if the asset breaks the resistance at 3/8 to the upside.
+After that, the instrument may reverse and grow to reach 4/8.

-In the M15 chart, the pair may break the downside line of the VoltyChannel indicator and, as a result, continue its decline.
+In the M15 chart, the pair may break the downside line of the VoltyChannel indicator and, as a result, continue its decline towards 1/8 from the H4 chart.

 Forecasts presented in this section only reflect the author’s private opinion and should not be considered as guidance for trading.
 RoboForex bears no responsibility for trading results based on trading recommendations described in these analytical reviews.